-When it came to Horton plains (also known as The World’s End), I hesitated if I should go.
+When it came to Horton plains (also known as The World’s End), I hesitated and wondered if I should go.

-Firstly, I was a solo traveler and going to Horton plains national park would mean I need to find somebody to share a van with me (the only way to get to the national park).
+First, I was a solo traveler and going to Horton Plains National Park would mean I needed to find somebody to share a van with me (the only way to get to the national park).

-Secondly, even if I would find a company, it is still not that cheap (I will give you the price breakdown below).
+Second, even if I did find a companion, it is still not that cheap (I will give you the price breakdown below).

-I tried to ask people around on the way in other locations in Sri Lanka, but everybody was either going another direction, either have already done it.
+I tried to ask people I met on the way in other locations in Sri Lanka, but everybody was either going another direction, or had already done it.

-So, at the end I decided I will go to the closest city (Nuwara Eliya), discover it for a day, and if I don’t find anybody, will move on.
+So, in the end I decided I would go to the closest city (Nuwara Eliya), explore it for a day, and if I didn’t find anybody, would move on.

-And you can’t imagine how surprised I was, when after just an hour in the city, a Swiss couple approached me on the street and asked me if I would like to go to Horton plains and share a cost of hiring a van with them.
+And you can’t imagine how surprised I was, when after just an hour in the city, a Swiss couple approached me on the street and asked me if I would like to go to Horton Plains and share the cost of hiring a van with them.
 That was a sign!
-The next morning we were visiting the only national park in Sri Lanka, where you are allowed to walk, not being inside a jeep.
+The next morning we were visiting the only national park in Sri Lanka, where you are allowed to walk, around instead of being inside a jeep.

-If you are planning your trip to Sri Lanka or just curious how it works there, read on, I am going to give some useful tips in this post!
+If you are planning your trip to Sri Lanka or are just curious how it all works there, read on.
+I am going to share some useful tips with you in this post!

 Where to stay

 A good choice would be to stay in Nuwara Eliya, like I did.
-It is located 32 km. away from the plains.
-Accommodation prices vary, for example, a nice brand new hotel with a great view to mountains was 2000 rupees per room.
+The distance between Nuwara Eliya to the world’s end is 32 km.
+Accommodation prices vary.
+For example, a nice brand new hotel with a great mountain view was 2000 rupees per room.
 It is called “Chez Allen” if interested.

 Other choices to stay in Nuwara Eliya:

 - Luxury – Stafford Bungalow is great for those searching for a secluded luxury experience.
-Along with an outstanding 5* service and beautiful decor, you will also get bicycles and tea plantation excursion included for all guests of the hotel.
+Along with outstanding 5 star service and beautiful decor, you will also get bicycles and a tea plantation excursion included for all guests of the hotel.

-- Middle budget – Holiday home Lemon Court offers terrace and views of the mountains and has great room decor, book in advance!
-In the very heart of the city, at Villa Cassandra you will find a garden, barbecue facilities and terrace and hospitable staff.
+- Middle budget – Holiday home Lemon Court offers a terrace, views of the mountains and has great room décor but book in advance!
+In the very heart of the city, at Villa Cassandra you will find a garden, barbecue facilities, a terrace and hospitable staff.

-- Budget accommodation – Mount Mary Inn is located in Nuwara Eliya, 2 km from Gregory Lake, Mount Mary Inn features free WiFi access and free private parking.
-The Fern Inn is even cheaper, has amazing reviews and clean rooms, but it is a bit more distanced from the center.
+- Budget accommodation – Mount Mary Inn is located in Nuwara Eliya, 2 km from Gregory Lake.
+Mount Mary Inn features free WiFi access and free private parking.
+The Fern Inn is even cheaper, has amazing reviews and clean rooms, but it is a bit farther from the center.

 You can also stay in Ohiya.
-It is closer to the park (just 8 km.), but not that nice as Nuwara Eliya in my opinion.
+It is closer to the park (just 8 km), but not as nice as Nuwara Eliya in my opinion.

 How to get to Horton Plains

-If there are two of you, you can get to Horton plains from Nuwara Elia by tuk-tuk (from 3000 rup.) if you are 3 or more it is more convenient to go with a van (from 3500 rupees).
+If there are two of you, you can get to Horton plains from Nuwara Elia by tuk-tuk (from 3000 rupees).
+If you are 3 or more it is more convenient to go with a van (from 3500 rupees).

 When to go there

-Me and my Swiss friends, we started at 5 30 a.m. in the morning from Nuwara Eliya.
-With all the stops we got to the entrance in 2 hours, so 7 30 a.m.
+My Swiss friends and I started at 5:30 in the morning from Nuwara Eliya.
+With all the stops we got to the entrance in 2 hours, so by 7:30 a.m.

-Note: It is really important that get to The World’s end before 10 a.m.
-Afterwards it will be cloudy and you will not see anything.
+Note: It is really important to get to The World’s End before 10:oo a.m.
+After that time it will be cloudy and you will not see anything.

 We were quite lucky, only one cloud blocked the view for a while, and then it was clear.
-Here are the pictures for the contrast, so that you can compare and understand how important it is to wake up early!
+Here are the pictures for the comparison, so that you can see and understand how important it is to wake up early!

-The entrance fee is very complicated to calculate, here is the picture of the information they provide.
+The entrance fee is very complicated to calculate, here is a picture of the information they provide.